sakshambathla/bitcoinMiner/BitcoinMiner/README.md

           Absolute time = 256301ms
           ratio: 4.579192

    5.)
-Largest no of machines we were able to run this code on: 3 (one i5 quad core, one apple m1 and one ryzen 5 hexa core )
+Largest no of machines we were able to run this code on: 3 (one i5 quad core, one apple m1 and one ryzen 5 hexa core)
        We had access to only three machines.
-It can scale over 3 very easily we faced some challenges in utilizing concurrency properly on an Apple mac m1 machine.
-It is possibly due to macOS load distribution on different types of cores within the M1 chip.
+It can scale over 3 very easily